ruby-rice/rice/README.md

 pointers to derived classes.
 It is possible to write this logic, but the code is nontrivial.

-Forunately Rice handles this gracefully:
+Rice also provides a solution to this problem:

 ~~~{.cpp}
   class Base